 This two platform station has a two storey stone building on the up (southbound) platform and a timber one on the down platform.
-It is at the south end of a long double track section north to Dalwhinnie.
+It is at the south end of a long double track section north to Dalwhinnie, the line to the south is single track.

 When the station was built there was little nearby, Blair Castle, a few houses by the station and a larger settlement at Bridge of Tilt.
 The original station had two platforms, a timber building on the up platform and a single road, single ended shed at the east end of the station, south of the line accessed from the west.

-The present station building is a superior stone building dating from 1869.
-As this station served Blair Castle it was built to plans approved by the Duke of Atholl.
+The present station building, ^B^ listed, is a superior stone building dating from 1869.
+As this station served Blair Castle it was built to plans approved by the Duke of Atholl (probably John Stewart-Murray, the 7th Duke of Atholl).
 The building was symmetrical with, originally, two single storey wings.
+A small canopy/veranda extends out from the roof.
 The central block bears a strong resemblance to station buildings elsewhere on the Highland, such as Ardgay.
 The southern/east wing was demolished in the 1970s, possibly due to subsidence.
+Due to the importance of the Duke this was the only stone built building on the Inverness and Perth Junction Railway until 1879.

-The south signal box remains next to a level crossing where the lines singles to pass over the Tilt Viaduct.
+The signal box, of McKenzie and Holland Type 3 design, remains next to a level crossing at the south/east end of the station beyond which, going south, the line singles to pass over the Tilt Viaduct.

-At the west end of the station, south side of the line is the former locomotive shed.
-This was approached from the north and replaced the earlier structure at the east end of the station.
+At the west end of the station, south side of the line is the former locomotive shed, Blair Atholl Shed.
+This was approached from the north and replaced the earlier structure at the east end of the station, Blair Atholl Shed [1st].
+Blair Atholl was served by local trains from Perth and the shed provided locomotives for banking duties north over Druimuachdar Summit.

 The line is supported and promoted by the Highland Main Line Community Partnership .